-We explored the feasibility of implementing multi-writer atomic registers that enable fast, single round operations.
+In this work we explored the feasibility of implementing multi-writer atomic registers that enable fast, single round operations.
 We determined that the only such previously known algorithm incorporates a decision problem that we showed to be NP-Complete, making the algorithm not practical.
 We presented more practical algorithms, one of which uses a log-approximation to speed up its computation.
 Simulation results illustrate the advantages of our approach.
-We intend to explore next whether there are specialized quorum constructions that improve the logarithmic approximation factor.
+We intend to conduct more simulation experiments to obtain a richer evaluation of these algorithms.
+Next we plan to evaluate them under the realistic and adverse conditions found on PlanetLab [1, 3], a planetary-scale networked infrastructure.